huggingface/nanotron/docs/3d_parallelism.md

     + Stage 1: (TP0): 10 params, (TP1): 15 params.
 Sum = 25
     + Stage 2: (TP0): 20 params, (TP1): 25 params.
 Sum = 45
     Total params = Stage 1 + Stage 2 = (10+15) + (20+25) = 35 + 45 = 70

-Q: What is the high-level flow of BRRR's training loop?
-(3 steps) (ignore schedulers, logging…)

-A:
-- Step 1: Do a training step - run forward/backward pass through the model pipeline.
-- Step 2: Check for kill switch file, exit if triggered.
-- Step 3: Save checkpoint if current step matches interval.

 Q: Why does BRRR need a kill switch to terminate training?
 Can't we just Ctrl-C or cancel the job?